My back hurts when I sleep on my back

 Right leg stretch

-1. Bend your right knee and place your foot next to your hips.
+1. Bend your right knee and place your right foot beside your hip.

 2. Bend your left knee.